nrwl/nx/docs/fundamentals/build-full-stack-applications.md

 └── tslint.json
 ```

 The `apps` directory is where Nx places anything you can run: frontend applications, backend applications, e2e test suites.
-That's why the `api` application appeared there.
+That is why the `api` application was generated there.

 You can run: